The Beilinson regulator is a map of ring spectra: Mixed Hodge complexes

 \section{Mixed Hodge complexes}

 In this section we recall the notion of mixed $\R$-Hodge structures and Beilinson's description of the derived category of mixed $\R$-Hodge structures in terms of the more flexible mixed $\R$-Hodge complexes.
 We enhance this to an equivalence of stable $\infty$-categories.
 These $\infty$-categories are symmetric monoidal, and the main result is the construction of an explicit symmetric monoidal dg-model for them.
+Basic references for (mixed) Hodge structures and complexes are \cite{Deligne-HodgeII,BeilinsonHodge}, or the book \cite{Peters-Steenbrink}.

 In the following, all filtrations are assumed to be separated, exhaustive, and of finite length.